Trump Lawyer Cohen's Camp Rips 'Inaccurate' Allegations, Concedes Some Payments

 Avenatti has declined to say how he obtained the financial records that formed the basis of his document.
 The Treasury Department's inspector general said on Wednesday that it is investigating whether anyone inside the department may have been involved with releasing them.

 Avenatti is suing Cohen and Trump on behalf of porn actress Stormy Daniels, who says she had a sexual relationship with Trump in 2006.
 Just before Election Day in 2016, Cohen paid Daniels $130,000 not to talk about those allegations.
 Trump said he reimbursed Cohen for that.
-But what Avenatti claimed this week was that actually the money might have originated with a Russian billionaire, Viktor Vekselberg.
+But Avenatti claimed this week that actually the money might have originated with a Russian billionaire, Viktor Vekselberg.

 The U.S. company owned by the company Vekselberg controls acknowledged this week that it had paid Cohen, but it denied serving as a pass-through for Vekselberg or anyone else overseas.